ghiscoding/excel-builder-vanilla/docs/streaming.md

 # Streaming Export API

 Streaming export is designed for large datasets, providing better performance and memory efficiency in both browser and NodeJS environments.
-The API and features are the same as the regular export and the features like formulas, alignment, borders, and more are all supported.
+The API and features are the same as the regular export, all the features like formulas, alignments, borders, and everything else are all supported.

 ## Why Streaming?